 Most gender-affirming care is covered under Medi-Cal, the state's Medicaid program.
 California's Insurance Non-Discrimination Act of 2006 guarantees all people the right to access coverage for medically necessary care regardless of their gender identity or gender expression.
 In 2015, California became the first state to pay for transgender prison inmates to receive gender confirmation surgery.
-All single-user toilet facilities in any business establishment, public place or government agency must be identified as "all-gender".
+All single-user toilet facilities in any business establishment, public place, or government agency must be identified as "all-gender".
 Businesses, nonprofits, and government agencies that serve the public cannot discriminate based on someone's gender identity or gender expression.
 This includes stopping a person from using a restroom or other sex-segregated facility that matches the individual's gender identity.
-Government Statements and Actions In May 2021, Gov. Gavin Newsom presented a proposed education budget that included \$3 million for the California Department of Education to develop a LGBTQ+ cultural competency training curriculum.
-Openly gay State Senator Scott Wiener has introduced a host of LGBTQ+-affirmative bills the past couple sessions, including one that would mandate housing incarcerated transgender inmates according to their gender identity.
-In 2014 California became the first state in the U.S. to officially ban the use of gay panic and transgender panic defenses in murder trials.
+Government Statements and Actions In 2014 California became the first state in the U.S. to officially ban the use of gay panic and transgender panic defenses in murder trials.
+In 2019, California adopted AB 2504, requiring current police officers and students in law enforcement academies to receive training regarding sexual orientation and gender identity groups.